chipmuenk/pyfda/docs/source/manual/index.rst

    Screenshot of pyfda

-*	*Input widgets:* On the left-hand side you see tabs for different input widgets, i.e. where you can enter and modify parameters for the filter to be designed
+*	**Inputs widgets:** On the left-hand side you see tabs for different input widgets, i.e. where you can enter and modify parameters for the filter to be designed

 *	*Plotting widgets* can be selected on the right hand side of the application.